Menu Search through site content What are you looking for?

 For one, the IBA Guidelines refer to third-party funders and insurers.[8]
 Since they may influence the selection of the arbitrator, they are considered “as bearing the identity of a party”.
 Accordingly, arbitrators should consider their ties to parties’ third-party funders and insurers, which implies that they should be disclosed beforehand.

-Third, arbitrators are advised to disclose relationships with entities that are potentially State-related or State-owned entities – such as regional authorities or autonomous agencies – regardless of whether they are private entities or are legally and politically independent from the central government.
+Finally, arbitrators are also advised to disclose relationships with entities that are potentially State-related or State-owned entities – such as regional authorities or autonomous agencies – regardless of whether they are private entities or are legally and politically independent from the central government.

 3. Parties' Disclosure